vichuge/ror-api-invoices/README.md

 - To login, go to: localhost:3000/api/v1/login and follow the API documentation
 - Is preferable to use [postman](https://www.postman.com/) to test the API

+## Upload hundreds of invoices

+- To upload hundreds of invoices, you can use the taks `rake invoice:upload_invoices`

 ## ✒️ Author

 👤 **Victor Pacheco**

 - GitHub: [@vichuge](https://github.com/vichuge)
 - LinkedIn: [LinkedIn](https://www.linkedin.com/in/victor-pacheco-7946aab2/)
 - Twitter: [@Pachecofloresv](https://twitter.com/Pachecofloresv)

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/vichuge/backend-track-app/issues).

 ## Show your support

 Give a ⭐️ if you like this project!

 ## 📝 License

 This project is [MIT](./LICENSE) licensed.